eboucher/Sprachenrad/README.md

 - Differentiate between regular users and administrators with different levels of access and permissions.

 **Database Management:**
-- Choose a suitable database (e.g., PostgreSQL) for storing user data, dictionary entries, and other relevant information.
+- Utilize PostgreSQL as the chosen database for storing user data, dictionary entries, and other relevant information.
 - Design the database schema to efficiently handle data storage and retrieval.

 **RESTful API Design:**